HWGTA Safeguarding Policy

 The Designated Person

 A Designated Person is a member of staff who will take responsibility for safeguarding in the company.
-The Workforce Development Manager, Dave Hider has overall responsibility for safeguarding and a member of the Board, Debbie Gittoes also holds Safeguarding accountability.
+The Quality and Continuous Improvement Manager, Jo Jones has overall responsibility for safeguarding and a member of the Board, Debbie Gittoes also holds Safeguarding accountability.

-The other Designated People at Herefordshire and Worcestershire Group Training Association, who make up the Safeguarding team, are Stuart Griffiths, Jo Hopcutt, Scarlet Hopcutt and Grahame Davies.
+The other Designated People at Herefordshire and Worcestershire Group Training Association, who make up the Safeguarding team, are Andrew Lewis, Jo Hopcutt, Scarlet Hopcutt and Donna Harper-Edwards.

 They will deal with and be responsible for all safeguarding procedures and will act on any concerns that are raised.
 If the designated person decides to further investigate any allegation that is raised, they will appoint a member of staff to conduct the process.